James W. Adducci

 A 15 year, Investment Banking expert, James advises both public and private companies on strategic alternatives, mergers & acquisitions, divestitures, going private transactions take-over defense as well as debt and equity capital financings, also serving as the Global Head of the Water, Infrastructure and Environmental Sectors.
 A native of DeKalb, IL with an Economics degree from Carleton College and former member of the Young Friends of the Pennsylvania Horticultural Society Board, James’s involvement with the PBCC grew out of his search for an organization that supports children, as he’s a father of two young boys.
 Having grown up steeped in the arts, with a father who is a scenic designer and an uncle who was a costume designer, James believes strongly in the benefits of the arts, especially the performing arts, enriching the development of children.
 “Seeing the Choir perform brought back so many fond memories, having done some singing myself (church choir, a capella group, musicals, etc.), but even more importantly, I want to give back to my community and teach my kids about giving back, leading by example.
 The PBCC brings all of these together in a very special way for me and my family.
 Support of the PBCC is something that resonates with our whole family, from supporting children to enjoying a wonderful performance. “

-A native of Cheltenham, PA, Andy joined the Choir at age 8 in 1976 as a 2nd Soprano and remained with the group until he graduated from Cheltenham High School in 1982.
-During his time as a choir member, he had the honor of being voted President and Boy of the Year As a University of Penn student, he was president of Counterparts, a co-ed a capella group.
-After college, Andy returned to the choir as a member of the Chorale for several years, and has since served as Board Chair and interim Executive Director (2013-2016), continuing to serve as a board member.
+A native of Cheltenham, PA, Andy joined the Choir at age 8 in 1976 as a 2nd Soprano and remained with the group until his voiced changed in 1982.
+During his time as a choir member, he had the honor of being voted President and Boy of the Year.
+Andy rejoined the Choir as a member of the Chorale in 1984 before retiring from singing in 2008 after 27 years of singing with the Choir.
+As a University of Penn student, he was president of Counterparts, a co-ed a capella group.
+Andy joined the board in 2007 and served as Board Chair from 2013-2016.

-Currently the Director of Benefit Plan Automation for GalaxE, an IT consulting company headquartered in Somerset, NJ, Andy volunteers his time at Grove United Methodist Church (as accompanist for their Junior Choir, and at West Chester Rustin High School (playing keyboard for their musical productions).
+Currently a Director of Delivery for GalaxE, an IT consulting company headquartered in Somerset, NJ, Andy volunteers with the Chester County Cycling program for the Pennsylvania Center for Adapted Sports (PCAS).
 His commitment to the PBCC is deep: “The Philadelphia Boys Choir had such a profound influence on me growing up.
 The Choir taught me discipline and the importance of striving for excellence.
 I’ve also seen firsthand what a difference it’s made in the lives of others.”

 Charles M. Elliott, Jr.